reflectoring/reflectoring.github.io/_posts/2020-12-03-spring-boot-exception-hanlding.md

 }
 ```

-If we call `/product` api with invalid `id` the service will throw `NoSuchElementFoundException` and we will get the
+If we call `/product` API with invalid `id` the service will throw `NoSuchElementFoundException` and we will get the
 following response:

 ```json
 {